Exploring Non-minimal coupling using ultra-diffuse galaxies: Introduction

 The approach we have chosen is based on the work developed in \cite{Bettoni:2011fs,Bettoni:2015wla}.
 This model is particularly interesting because it is not restricted to a specific theory: similar couplings can arise in a variety of different scenarios such as those studied in \cite{Bettoni:2013zma,Ivanov:2019iec,BeltranJimenez:2017doy}.
-In our previous papers we extensively explored the effect of NMC on the scale of galaxy clusters \cite{Zamani:2024oep,Zamani:2024qbx}, now we aim to test a non-minimal coupling model between dark matter and gravity on the scale of galaxies (see \cite{Gandolfi:2022puw} for an analysis of NMC in spiral galaxies).
+In this work we aim to test a non-minimal coupling model between dark matter and gravity on the scale of galaxies (see \cite{Gandolfi:2022puw} for an analysis of NMC in spiral galaxies).
 We have chosen to start with the UDGs precisely because of the extreme variety in their kinematical and environmental properties (apart from photometric classification), and because of the large variation in dark matter content within them.
 This makes them the perfect benchmark for testing gravity.